Abdelrahman-kamall/notes_web_app/README.md

 # notes_web_app
-My first web application using node.js
+My first  application using node.js
+# main goal
+learn the basics of Node.js
 # about the app
 it enables the user to use command line interface to interact with the application the user can add/remove/list/read notes using these command lines